-When direct connecting the DXB to a computer using a crossover cable over Ethernet they are essentially participating in a private network.
+When direct connecting the DXM100 to a computer over Ethernet they are essentially participating in a private network.
 As such you need to pick two valid IP addresses, one for each device.

 The table below illustrates that not all IP addresses are actually valid IP addresses.
 For example, IP addresses beginning with 127 are not valid.